a couple in a kayak over clear turquoise water in lake tahoe

 2. Pretend Lake Tahoe is Your Backyard

 Turquoise coves, pine-scented trails, Olympic ski resorts—it’s all gorgeous and inspiring.
-But the environment is fragile, so adopt a Tahoe Travel mindset.
+But the environment is fragile, so adopt a Tahoe mindset.
 It’s easy— just pretend Lake Tahoe is your backyard and behave accordingly.

-Sustainable Tahoe Tips
+Sustainable Travel Tips

 • Park only in designated areas